 Since in most cases, the game is being played in dedicated graphics (such as NVIDIA), it would only make sense to add OBS to NVIDIA as well.
 Your case might be different so change the steps accordingly.

-- Right-click anywhere in your Desktop and select NVIDIA control panel.
+- Right-click anywhere in your Desktop and select the NVIDIA control panel.